marekq/rss-lambda/readme.md

 Roadmap
 -------

 - [ ] Switch to Step Functions Express to save on costs.
-- [ ] Compress S3 data with brotli, set cache expiry metadata.
+The Express option can be used today, but is more difficult to debug in case of Lambda failures.
 - [X] Decompose the "monolith" Lambda function into smaller functions.
 This will allow for easier retries and debugging of blogpost retrieval.
 - [X] Implement Step Function for better coordination of individual functionality.
 - [X] Add Lambda Extension to monitor network and CPU usage of the RSS function.
 - [X] Optimize Lambda memory and timeout settings to lower cost.
-- [X] Add "smart" extraction of the full blogpost text from the post URL, so that the full content of a post can be stored in DynamoDB or sent through e-mail.
+- [X] Add "smart" text extraction of the full blogpost, so that the full content of a post can be stored in DynamoDB or sent through e-mail.
-- [X] Add generation of JSON files with blogposts to S3 for easier inclusion in a single page app (i.e. deployed using Amplify or Netlify).
+- [X] Add generation of JSON files with blogposts to S3 for easier inclusion in a single page app (as seen on https://marek.rocks ).
 - [X] Add support for retrieval of non AWS blogposts using RSS.
+- [X] Add DynamoDB Global Secondary Indexes for (partial) data retrieval based on GUID, timestamp and blog categories.

 About the repo contents